cosmos/sdk-tutorials/tutorials/9-path-to-prod/4-genesis.md

 * The `account_number` that was given to them when calling `add-genesis-account`.
 * A confirmation of the number of tokens that you have credited them.

 Each validator operator then has to run a `gentx` command. **This command is not to be run on the server**.
 Instead, it is run on the computer that hosts the _cold_ validator operator app key, using the keyring of your choice.
-Collect the consensus public key from Tendermint KMS, for instance `{"@type":"/cosmos.crypto.ed25519.PubKey","key":"byefX/uKpgTsyrcAZKrmYYoFiXG0tmTOOaJFziO3D+E="}`.
+Collect the consensus public key from CometBFT KMS, for instance `{"@type":"/cosmos.crypto.ed25519.PubKey","key":"byefX/uKpgTsyrcAZKrmYYoFiXG0tmTOOaJFziO3D+E="}`.

 If this is Alice, she may run: